This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 “Well, I mean, what about the weird visions and all that?
 Those seem like some pretty crazy special effects.”

-After the activation of the witnessing awareness mode, the unconscious mind reveals itself.
+After activating the witnessing awareness mode, the unconscious mind reveals itself.
 The last remains of the unconscious are the archetypes, that need to be balanced.
-There is no such thing as a perfect human being with no mind, unless the brain is damaged.
-There are humans that have a permanent witnessing awareness experience, but the patterns of the mind are still there in their archetypal forms, and needs balancing.
-So, don’t call off the search if you have experienced the witnessing awareness experience, as some neo-Advaita masters advise.
+Unless the brain is damaged, there is no such thing as a perfect human being with no mind.
+Some humans have a permanent witnessing awareness experience, but the patterns of the mind are still there in their archetypal forms, and need balancing.
+So, don’t call off the search if you have experienced the witnessing awareness experience, as some neo-Advaita masters advise .
 There is still a lot to work with the patterns of the mind.

-There is an increased risk for individuals that activate the witnessing experience and at that moment they don’t have a balanced mind, to think for a period of time that they have been selected for special missions in their lives.
-While activating the witnessing awareness mode, the mind becomes gradually free, and during this process the information that has been repressed within the unconscious is being accepted and integrated.
-This process of reorganization is sometimes described as a spiritual emergency or psychospiritual crisis.
+There is an increased risk for individuals that activate the witnessing experience, and at that moment they don’t have a balanced mind, to think for some time that they have been selected for special missions in their lives.
+While activating the witnessing awareness mode, the mind becomes gradually free, and during this process, the information repressed within the unconscious is being accepted and integrated.
+This reorganization process is sometimes described as a spiritual emergency or psychospiritual crisis.

-In 1980, Christina and Stanislav Grof founded the Spiritual Emergency Network, an organization that connects individuals undergoing psychospiritual crises with professionals, who are able and willing to provide assistance based on the new understanding of these states.
+In 1980, Christina and Stanislav Grof founded the Spiritual Emergency Network.
+This organization connects individuals undergoing psychospiritual crises with professionals who are able and willing to provide assistance based on the new understanding of these states.

-The spiritual crises related to awakening can now be correctly identified also by psychiatrists, thanks to a group of researchers, which introduced a new diagnostic category in DSM-IV, “The Religious or Spiritual Problem”.
+The spiritual crises related to awakening can now be correctly identified by psychiatrists, thanks to the new diagnostic category in DSM-IV, “The Religious or Spiritual Problem”.
 For the first time, there is an acknowledgment of distressing religious and spiritual experiences as non-pathological problems.

 “I think in general people like to romanticize the DMT state and make it more than it is because they desperately want there to be a hidden hyperspatial world filled with mischievous sprites and god-like entities.
 However, when one closely studies the experience over and over again over time you come to see that a lot of the romanticized notions are not what is actually happening in the state, and people tend to “editorialize” the content of the experience in hindsight in order to make it into something more than what it actually is.”